dhutapratama/docs/requests.md

     $username = $request->old('username');

-Laravel also provides a global `old` helper.
+Lets also provides a global `old` helper.
 If you are displaying old input within a [Blade template](/docs/{{version}}/blade), it is more convenient to use the `old` helper to repopulate the form.
 If no old input exists for the given field, `null` will be returned:

     <input type="text" name="username" value="{{ old('username') }}">